 Employment Outlook and Salary Information

-The job growth for physicians and surgeons was expected to increase by 24% by 2020, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-Specialized doctors, such as oncologists, had especially good prospects.
-The BLS reported the mean annual salary for non-specialized surgeons and physicians as $184,820 in 2012.
+The 2014-2024 job growth for physicians and surgeons is projected to increase by 14%, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+Specialized doctors, such as oncologists, have especially good prospects.
+The BLS reported that the mean annual salary for non-specialized surgeons and physicians was $197,700 as of May 2015.

 Continuing Education Information